The text as it appears on the back of the card

 Walmart Stores, Inc. is an American multinational retail corporation headquartered in Bentonville, Arkansas.
 With over two million employees and 8,500 stores, Walmart is the largest private employer in the world.
 It is also the third largest corporation in the world, ranked just behind the energy giants Shell and ExxonMobil.

 Walmart’s enormous market share combined with its business model of selling the cheapest possible products also puts downward pressure on wages along its entire supply chain of manufacturers and farmers, as thousands of Walmart suppliers (both in the U.S. and abroad) are forced to cut their own labor costs in order to compete.
-Walmart also destroys many more jobs than it creates, eliminating approximately 150 retail jobs in every county it enters, along with many service jobs too, as Walmart’s arrival often decimates entire downtown shopping districts.
+Walmart also destroys an average of 150 more retail jobs than it creates in every county it enters—along with many service jobs too—as Walmart’s arrival often decimates entire downtown shopping districts.
 Walmart’s main pretense—that its low prices save consumers money—is more than offset by the reduced spending power of large segments of the population resulting directly from Walmart’s negative impact on jobs and wages.
 For these reasons and more, there is no corporation more singly responsible for the impoverishment of American workers than Walmart.

 - Walmart made $15.4 billion in profits in 2011, despite the recession.

 - If Walmart paid all their 1.4 million U.S. employees an extra $5,000 per year, they would still make over $7 billion in profit.